 Why learn a language at primary school?

 Learning a foreign language became compulsory across England in September 2014.
-For our school, this is just the continuation of developing a subject, which already has a valued place
+For our school, this was just the continuation of developing a subject, which already had a valued place on the school curriculum.

 Learning a language has a key role to play in Key Stage 2.
-By teaching children earlier we can tap into their enthusiasm and lack of self-consciousness, their curiosity for new sounds and words and their willingness to learn about new people and places.
+By teaching children earlier, we can tap into their enthusiasm and lack of self-consciousness; their curiosity for new sounds and words; their willingness to learn about new people and places.
 Children are excited to learn a new language and we owe it to them to make that learning enjoyable, fun and meaningful.

-Take a look at the attached document if you would like to know more about how Spanish is taught in our school.
+Take a look at the documents below if you would like to know more about how Spanish is taught in our school.

 Try learning some new words here, or why not take a quiz?
 You can print out a score sheet and bring it in to school.
 Click on the link to begin!

 �Escuchad! �Mirad!
 Practise some of the classroom instructions here!

 Learn the names of all the colours in Spanish.

 Practise saying your name and asking other people what they are called.